ec-europa/digitec/data/events/parallel-2-it-eu-institutions.md

 14:55 - 15:10 Council of the EU's Information Exchange Platform with Member States

-15:15 - 15:30 Inter-institutional Business Maps
+15:15 - 15:30 Inter-institutional Business Maps: Delivering fast in the EU Institutions